Administrative Professional: Editor and Communications Coordinator

 Her academic special interests include computers and composition, professional development for teachers using technology and hypertext/hypermedia in the classroom, multimodal composition, creative nonfiction writing, and writing for the Web.
 She has a long history of mentoring writers and teachers of all skill levels, at each stage of their process, and enjoys helping them develop their voices.

 Aside from her work at CSU, Jill is a practitioner of writing, meditation, yoga, and dog.
-She is a certified yoga teacher and a blogger.
+She is a certified yoga teacher, meditation instructor, and a blogger.
 She is recently finished an ebook based on her Self-Compassion Saturday series, and is working on two memoirs, one about how she saved herself through practice and another about her own experience with self-compassion.

 - Spring 2017.
 English Majors Don't Wait Until They Graduate, for the College of Liberal Arts Magazine.